 At first Chief Terikee and Little Soldier set a tone of friendliness to the settlers coming to Weber County, but because of an incident in September 1850 in which Chief Terikee and a white man were killed, the Indians became more troublesome and the white man more uneasy.
-To help secure the land, President Young began sending a large number of incoming emigrants up to Weber and gave Lorin Farr permission to build a fort that was known as Farr’s Fort.
+To help secure the land, President Young sent more emigrants up to Weber and gave Lorin Farr permission to build a fort that was known as North Fort and then Farr’s Fort.
 About fifty families located in this fort during the winter of 1850/1851, and all the people in the new fort contributed to the building of Farr’s flour mill.
 The mill was near Farr’s Fort on the creek running NW out of the Ogden River.
 It was a great advantage to Weber and Davis County as the people no longer had to travel forty miles south to Neuff’s Mill to have their wheat ground.
 The creek was now named Mill Creek.

-Luman Shurtleff of Massachusetts entered the Great Basin in 1851 and wrote: “We got into the Salt Lake Valley on September 23, 1851, thankful to the God of Heaven that I and my family were in the valley of the Rocky Mountains- – here, where the Prophet Joseph Smith had said thirteen years before (1838) that the Saints would go if the government did not put a stop to the mobbing and the persecution of them.”
-He settled on 50 acres north of 2nd Street in today’s Harrisville and later built two cabins in Bingham’s Fort.
+Luman Shurtleff of Nauvoo, Illinois, was part of the exodus from America, arriving in today’s Harrisville in November 1851, a new member of North Ward.
+He wrote in his history: “We got into the Salt Lake Valley on September 23, 1851, thankful to the God of Heaven that I and my family were in the valley of the Rocky Mountains- – here, where the Prophet Joseph Smith had said thirteen years before (1838) that the Saints would go if the government did not put a stop to the mobbing and the persecution of them.”
+He claimed 50 acres north of 2nd Street in today’s Harrisville and later built two cabins in Bingham’s Fort.

 BINGHAM FORT 1853